Over 1381 apprenticeship commencements since 2007

-Student Apprenticeships
+Student Apprenticeships (Demo)

 St Patrick’s Technical College is part of an extensive network of industry associations, employers, training providers and group training organisations.
-This presents unique opportunities for our students to start their trade careers through School Based Apprenticeships and Traineeships (SBAT).
+This presents unique opportunities for our students to start their trade careers through School-based Apprenticeships and Traineeships (SbAT).

-It is important to note that the School Based Apprenticeships and Traineeships at St Patrick’s Technical College are very different.
+It is important to note that the School-based Apprenticeships and Traineeships at StPatsTech are very different.

-Due to the flexible approach the College takes to course structure and timetabling, a St Patrick’s Technical College student-apprentice can spend up to 42 weeks full-time during Year 12 in paid employment and training PLUS they will still complete the requirements of the SACE.
+Due to the flexible approach the College takes to course structure and timetabling, a StPatsTech student-apprentice can spend up to 40 weeks full-time during Year 12 in paid employment and training PLUS they will still complete the requirements of the SACE.

 Gaining an Apprenticeship

 It is the aim of St Patrick’s Technical College to have as many students as possible placed into an apprenticeship by the time they complete their South Australian Certificate of Education (SACE).
+In order to achieve this outcome the College has developed the following model.

-Year 11
+Year 11 – Preparation

-All subjects in the trade program at St Patrick’s Technical College are developed specifically for the individual trade courses.
+All subjects in the trade courses at St Patrick’s Technical College are developed specifically for the individual trade courses.
 The programs are pre-selected for students and ensure that students are eligible to meet all the compulsory SACE requirements and complete the required 200 credits.

 An integral component of each course* is training in a Certificate II pre-vocational course.